nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

       You can choose your permanent password by following this **six-step** process:
    1. Connect to the lander node:
-      * If you are using a Mac or Linux computer, connect to the lander node using the command:`ssh -Y <myusername>@lander.nesi.org.nz`, where `<myusername>` should be replaced with your Kupe login name, which you can find by logging in to [the My NeSI portal](https://my.nesi.org.nz) (not to be confused with your institutional login name).
+      * If you are using a Mac or Linux computer, connect to the lander node using the command:`ssh -Y <myusername>@lander.nesi.org.nz`, where `<myusername>` should be replaced with your Kupe Linux username, which you can find by logging in to [the My NeSI portal](https://my.nesi.org.nz) (not to be confused with your institutional login name).
       * If you are using a Windows computer, start a new session on MobaXterm and set the Remote Host to `lander.nesi.org.nz` and your username as your Kupe username.

       **Note:** When you first attempt to SSH into the lander node you may be met with a message warning you that the authenticity of the host cannot be established and asking if you wish to continue.
 You must type `yes` and press the `Enter` key.
 Typing `y` as a shorthand for "yes" is not sufficient.